Prousou Monastery: Tradition for the foundation of the monastery

 The name of the Monastery is due to the miraculous icon of "Panagia Prousiotissa".
-According to tradition, this icon comes from Bursa in Asia Minor and is believed to be the work of Luke the Evangelist.
-The icon of the Theotokos was located in a church in Bursa, but fearing that it would be destroyed by order of the iconoclast emperor of Byzantium Theophilus (829–842), it fled to Central Greece.
+According to tradition, this icon came from Prousa in Asia Minor and is believed to be the work of Luke the Evangelist.
+The icon of the Theotokos was located in a church in Prousa, but fearing that it would be destroyed by order of the iconoclast Byzantine Emperor Theophilus, it was transported to Central Greece.

-Tradition links the sanctuary of the icon, the current site of the Monastery, with miracles that occurred during the transfer of the icon there.
-The young man who carried it, together with one of his servants, decided to establish a monastery at this spot as they found it impossible to move the image from there.
-They themselves became the first monks, with the names Dionysios and Timotheus.
+Tradition links the sanctuary of the icon, the current site of the monastery, with miracles that occurred during the transfer of the icon there.
+The young man who carried it, together with one of his servants, decided to establish a monastery at this spot, as they found it impossible to move the image from there.
+They themselves became the first monks, and adopted the names of Dionysios and Timotheus.